NoirQ/Modo-Quixel-Bridge-Kit/README.md

 # Modo-Quixel-Bridge-Kit
  Quixel Bridge for Modo

-This kit will enable the "Custom Disk Export" from Quixel Bridge for Modo 14.1 and above.
+This kit will enable a basic "Custom Disk Export" from Quixel Bridge for Modo 14.1 and above.

-Please see the original Quixel sammple for more info: https://github.com/Quixel/Bridge-Python-Plugin
+Please see the original Quixel sammple for more info (python 2.7): https://github.com/Quixel/Bridge-Python-Plugin

 To use, download the kit and place the QuixelBridge into your Modo Kits directory